Japan Line: the sweatshirt in Toki material

 If there's one piece that's easy to wear, it's this one!

-Today, the integration of sweatshirts is such that everyone can wear them.
-To the question “Is a sweatshirt suitable for any age?” , the answer is a big yes.
+Today, the integration of the sweatshirt is such that everyone can wear one.
+To the question "Is a sweatshirt suitable for any age?" , the answer is a resounding yes.

 The important thing is to respect a certain balance of cuts and choose a model without frills, so as to maintain a maturity in the look.